-Visually inspected from the or level Visually inspected from floor level.
-The ceilings within the property are of plasterboard.
-Visually inspected from floor level Visually inspected from floor level.
+Ceilings Visually inspected from floor level.
+The ceilings within the property appear to be of lath and plaster with areas of PVC cladding noted.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of stud partitions, plasterboard lined.
-Surfaces of exposed floors were visually inspected.
+The internal walls are of solid construction with lath and plaster and plaster on the hard finishes as well as tiled cladding noted.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring is of suspended timber and assumed to be overlaid with chipboard or similar.
+The flooring is of suspended timber and assumed to be overlaid with timber tongue and groove boarding or similar.
 Various coverings exist above.
-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel and glazed panel design.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire in the living room.
-This was not tested.
-Visually inspected.
-The internal decoration is predominately of paint.
-N/A 1.47.1 Accessible parts of the wiring were visually inspected without removing fittings.
+The kitchen has floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
+Chimney breasts and fireplaces Visually inspected.
+Cimmis, areasis and maphaess No testing of the flues or fittings was carried out.
+There is an open fire within the living room however the chimney has been removed and the flue has been blocked over.
+Internal decorations Visually inspected.
+The internal decoration is of wallpaper and paint.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the kitchen.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.